-Fig. 13 presents the 3D factor of safety of different soil characteristics for a soil slope subjected to only gravity loading with varying inclinations of slopes (1V:1.5H and 1V:1H) as well as for different l/h ratios (where l is the length in the longitudinal direction and h is the height of the Slope).
-It is noticed that the 3D safety factor converges at l/h=3.0 or more.
-Similarly, the variation of 3D FS is presented for $r_u=0.50$ and $k{eq}=0.20$ in Fig. 14.
-In this case, similar observations regarding the convergence of FS{3D} can be made i.e., FS{3D} values converge when the longitudinal dimension l is at least equal to 5h.
-Therefore, in general, it can be stated the longitudinal dimension l should at least be considered five times the height of the Slope (h) to obtain correct 3D FS values.
-Fig. 15 presents the 3D critical failure surface for case1 of vertical cut under gravity loading only (ru = 0.0; keq =0.0).
+It is noticed that the 3D safety factor converges at l/h = 3.0 or more.
+Similarly, the variation of 3D FS is presented for $r_u =$ 0.50 and $k{eq} = 0.20$ in Figure 14.
+In this case, similar observations regarding the convergence of FS3D can be made i.e., FS3D values converge when the longitudinal dimension l is at least equal to 5h.
+Therefore, in general, it can be stated the longitudinal dimension l should at least be considered five times the height of the slope (h) to obtain correct 3D FS values.

+Figure 15 presents the 3D critical failure surface for Case 1 of vertical cut under gravity loading only ( $r_u = 0.0$ ; $k{eq} = 0.0$ ).
 The nature of the failure is observed to be compatible with toe failure.

-Fig.13: Variation of FS{3D} with different l/h ratios having different soil properties (r_u=0.0; k{eq}=0.0)
+Fig. 13.
+Variation of FS3D with different l/h ratios having different soil properties ( $r_u = 0.0$ , $k{eq} = 0.0$ )

-Fig.14: Variation of FS{3D} with different l/h ratios having different soil properties (r_u=0.50; k{eq}=0.20)
+Fig. 14.
+Variation of FS3D with different l/h ratios having different soil properties ( $r_u = 0.50$ , $k{eq} = 0.20$ )

-Fig.15: 3D critical failure surface for case1 of vertical cut under gravity loading (ru=0.0; keq=0.0)
+Fig. 15.
+3D critical failure surface for Case 1 of vertical cut under gravity loading ( $r_u = 0.0, k{eq} = 0.0$ )

-6 Conclusions
+6. Conclusions

 During 3D slope stability analysis, fixing the longitudinal direction of the 3D slope model is a very important task.
 If the longitudinal dimension of the 3D slope model is selected incorrectly, the 3D slope stability analysis will produce the wrong results.
-The present paper recommends the longitudinal dimension of a 3D slope by observing the convergence behaviour of the ratios FS{3D} and FS{2D}.
-Based on Bishop's simplified analysis, the limit equilibrium technique has been used to determine FS{2D}.
-On the other hand, FS{3D} is determined using a 3D extension of Bishop's simplified method through the Scoops-3D computer program of the USGS.
-The effects of pore pressure loading are incorporated by considering different pore pressure ratios ($r_u = 0.0, 0.25$, and 0.50, respectively).
-The effects of seismic loading have been simulated in the analysis by considering different values of horizontal seismic coefficients, i.e., $k_h = k{eq} = 0.0, 0.05, 0.10, 0.15, 0.20$, etc. Altogether, 15 loading combination cases have been analyzed to study the variation of the ratio of $\eta = \text{FS}{3D}/\text{FS}{2D}$ concerning l/h values for slopes with different inclination angles (β).
-The above study yields the following findings:
+The present paper recommended the longitudinal dimension of a 3D slope by observing the convergence behavior of the ratios FS3D and FS2D.

+Based on Bishop's simplified analysis, the limit equilibrium technique was used to determine FS2D.
+On the other hand, FS3D was determined using a 3D extension of Bishop's simplified method through the Scoops-3D computer program of the USGS.
+The effects of pore pressure loading were incorporated by considering different pore pressure ratios ( $r_u = 0.0, 0.25$ , and 0.50, respectively).

+The effects of seismic loading were simulated in the analysis by considering different values of horizontal seismic coefficients, i.e., $k_h = k{eq} = 0.0, 0.05, 0.10, 0.15, 0.20$ , etc.

+Altogether, 15 loading combination cases were analyzed to study the variation of the ratio of $\eta$ = FS3D/FS2D concerning l/h values for slopes with different inclination angles ( $\beta$ ).
+The above study yielded the following findings:

-- 1. It is observed that η converges satisfactorily for all loading combination cases at l/h=5.0. - 2.
-The rate of convergence η is faster for steeper slopes and vice-versa. - 3.
-The third/longitudinal dimension of the 3D slope model should be considered equal to five times the height of the slope. - 4.
-The 2D and 3D safety factors decrease as the slope angle increases for a certain l/h ratio. - 5.
-Thus, decrease in the safety factor results from a reduction of the longitudinal extent of the sliding mass.
-Similarly, the volume of the failure mass from 3D slope analyses decreases simultaneously as the slope angle increases. - 6.
-As the resisting force develops along the entire failure mass, there is a corresponding decrease in the generated resisting moment, resulting in an overall decrease in the factor of safety against slope failure. - 7.
-For all analysis cases, the type of slope failure is also closely monitored.
+- It is observed that $\eta$ converges satisfactorily for all loading combination cases at l/h = 5.0.

+- The rate of convergence $\eta$ is faster for steeper slopes and vice-versa.

+- The third/longitudinal dimension of the 3D slope model should be considered equal to five times the height of the slope.

+- The 2D and 3D safety factors decrease as the slope angle increases for a certain l/h ratio.

+- Thus, decrease in the safety factor results from a reduction of the longitudinal extent of the sliding mass.
+Similarly, the volume of the failure mass from 3D slope analyses decreases simultaneously as the slope angle increases.

+- As the resisting force develops along the entire failure mass, there is a corresponding decrease in the generated resisting moment, resulting in an overall decrease in the factor of safety against slope failure.

+- For all analysis cases, the type of slope failure is also closely monitored.
 As the slope angle increases, the nature of the critical failure surface gradually transitions from base failure to toe failure.

-Data Availability Statement
+7. Data Availability Statement

 The authors state that all data related to the present work has been transparently provided in the manuscript.
-For any other queries, readers are requested to contact the corresponding authors.
+For any other queries, readers are requested to contact the corresponding author.